Matal (2018 film): Music

 The film's music and soundtrack album composed by Masum Babul.

 Release

 The release date of the film was fixed several times before, but the release of the film was delayed due to various reasons.
-Even though the film was scheduled to release on 12 October 2018, but it was not released due to legal complications.
-Finally, the film was released on 80 theaters on 26 October 2018.
+Even though the film was scheduled to release on 12 October 2018, it was not released due to legal complications.
+Finally, the film was released in 80 theaters on 26 October 2018.
 Cashing with Ispahani Arif Jahan's Nayok and Anam Biswas's Debi.

 Reception

 BD Morning wrote that "From the first day of its release, the audience is eager to see the film".
 Jago News 24 wrote that "Several cinema halls were packed with visitors".